In-Game Dates: 20th of the Rotting, 1470 - 28th of the Rotting,1470 (8 Days)

 Krawtic rejoined the group, and delivered news: he'd seen a massive construction project in the central staircase that appeared to be a gateway of some kind.
 He saw a rune etched into it that appeared to be the symbol for the Halls of Dharma, a holy place in the Xinyi Monastery.
 Further, he had seen messages left in the ash in the Xinyi language, and guessed that they were left by Ninth Path members.

 The group used clues from the message to travel to the doors of an ancient ward.
-Heinrich used the Bowl of Sending to speak to Loremaster Boron about the ward's history, and learned that it belonged to an Artificer named Dinmen.
-The group entered, and came face to face with an ancient, bronze figure.
+Heinrich used the Bowl of Sending to speak to Loremaster Boron about the ward's history, and learned that it belonged to an Artificer, and that it had been sealed off centuries prior.

 What will happen next?
 Tune in Friday, at 8:30pm EST on Twitch to find out!